My Journey with Trichotillomania and why I started Tiny Intentions

 Trichotillomania.

-Determined to take control, I spent a year researching everything I could about Trichotillomania.
 I scoured online forums, read medical articles, and looked for any advice that could help me stop.
 I wanted to grow my hair back.
 I wanted to walk outside without a hat, free from shame and secrecy.

 That was the moment I knew I had to stop.